shreevathsa06/100-days-of-code/log.md

 **Thoughts**: While I didn't write much production code, this was a high-value day.
 Understanding React's core mechanisms (like reconciliation) is critical for writing performant applications.
 The time spent on configuring NeoVim is an investment in my long-term coding efficiency—it's frustrating at first, but the payoff will be huge.
 Feeling good about combining deep learning with tool mastery.

+### Day 18: October 5, Sunday

+**Today's Progress**: I focused entirely on strengthening my knowledge of advanced React concepts.
+I completed all assigned cohort questions related to the **`useMemo` hook**, applying it to various scenarios to understand its performance implications.
+I also dedicated time to reading up on conceptual and interview-style questions surrounding core React Hooks, which included topics like memoization, performance optimization, and the differences between `useCallback` and `useMemo`.

+**Thoughts**: The `useMemo` hook is a great tool, but it's clear that it should be used judiciously to avoid unnecessary complexity.
+Spending time on conceptual questions today was extremely valuable; it moved me past just knowing *how* to use a hook to understanding *why* it works and when it's appropriate.
+Feeling much more confident in my React fundamentals.